 Gestational diabetes is a type of diabetes that affects some women during pregnancy.
 In diabetes, the body loses its ability to regulate blood glucose (sugar) levels.
 Too much glucose in the blood can cause health problems for a pregnant woman and her baby.
 If you're diagnosed with gestational diabetes, it's important to manage your blood glucose levels.
 Here are more details on gestational diabetes.

 What is gestational diabetes?

 In gestational diabetes, blood glucose levels rise higher than normal.
 This could potentially cause your baby to:

-- Be born too early
+- Be born earlier than expected (preterm)

 - Weigh 9 pounds or more, which increases the risk of trauma and injury during birth

 - Have hypoglycemia (low blood sugar) right after birth